johncallahan/wordfog/README.md

 * ~~Add logout link and style (with Bootstrap)~~
 * "Still processing" message on each fog picture that is nil
 * Problems with small input
+* Fix requiring "RMagick" is deprecated.
+Use "rmagick" instead

 ## License